-4.4.5 Control of documents 4.4.5 Document and data control Core function 4: Perform work within controls Guiding principle 6: Hazard controls tailored to work responsibilities
+4.4.5 Control of documents Core function 4: Perform work within controls Guiding principle 6: Hazard controls tailored to work

 The SBMS includes a comprehensive document control system to ensure effective management of procedures and other requirements documents.
 When facilities require additional procedures to control their work, document control protocols are implemented to ensure that workers have access to the most current versions of procedures.